tzeng7/Connections/README.md

 # Connections

 LLM wrapper to use Google's Gemini API to play NYT Connections where users are tasked to match 16 unique words to 4 themes.

-### TODO:
-- Testing
-  - all guesses correct
-  - incorrect -> correct -> incorrect
-  -
-- Find way to properly end the game rather than waiting for the end for DOM element to show up
-- Link game to automation
-  - if theme is correct, take out words from the game's list & maintain state
-  - if 3 words match a theme, specify prompt / see if the "one away" element can be reached
-  - if incorrect, repeat.
--
-- Use hints provided by site to help LLM find answers
-  - add to prompt before playing
+The LLM will be prompted based on a history of pre-existing Connections themes to give it an idea of what type of matches or themes the game typically uses.

+Running the script will play today's Connections only.